What is wireless broadband?

 And Wi-Fi networking is essential if you want to get internet anywhere without running wiring throughout your home or drilling holes in the wall.

 When we talk about wireless broadband it can mean two different things.

-Most commonly, wireless broadband is used to refer to Wi-Fi networking, where a Wi-Fi router is used to provide internet access and networking to nearby devices without cables.
+Most commonly wireless broadband is another term for Wi-Fi networking, where a Wi-Fi router is used to provide internet access and networking to nearby devices without cables.
 There's a good chance you already have Wi-Fi in your home, and there are also thousands of public Wi-Fi hotspots found in restaurants, pubs and others locations around the UK.
 But the broadband itself is probably not wireless and is supplied via an Openreach (BT) telephone line or Virgin Media network cable.

 Wireless broadband may also be used to refer to wireless ISPs (WISPs) which deliver internet access with a wireless connection instead of a fixed line.
 In this context wireless broadband does not refer to a specific technology as WISPs can use different methods to provide their services.

 Wi-Fi, FWA, mobile broadband and satellite broadband - what’s the difference?